AntonioBergallo/AntonioBergallo.github.io/_posts/2025-05-07-elastic-net-uk-imports.md

 By introducing a **mixing parameter**, the Elastic Net allows the model to balance variable selection and coefficient shrinkage, making it particularly effective when dealing with **multicollinearity** and large feature spaces.
-As we are not sure which variables are relevant to explain UK imports, this is an interesting approach
+As we do not know which variables are relevant to explain UK imports ex-ante, this is an interesting approach.

 Mathematically, it solves the following optimization problem: